replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/reducing-storage.md

 Can you browse the files of a release?
 Does the application itself still function?

-If any of the above answers are "no", you should scale the rook-ceph-operator and rook-ceph-osd deployments back to 1 replica.
+If any of the above answers are "no", you should scale the rook-ceph-operator and rook-ceph-osd-<num> deployments back to 1 replica.

 ### Destroying OSDs